realm/unity-examples-3d-chess/tutorial/unity_sync_realm.md

 <img src="images/13_parallel_sync_clones_manager.png" alt="Parallel Sync Clones Manager" width="500"/>

 Using both instances you can then test the game and Realm Sync.

+Remember that you need to use the same `game id` / `partition key` to join the same game with both instances.

 Have fun!

 ## Recap and Conclusion